rafiberlin/ws2018_nlp_project/README.md

 ### File Structure

     ├── \_papers                                # scientific literature used for research
-    ├── dataset                     # the final, canonical data for modeling │   ├── processed               # processed data
+    ├── dataset                                 # data used for training, development and testing │   ├── processed                           # processed data
+    |   ├── processed_reshuffled                # processed data, with documents shuffled
+    |   ├── processed_equal_classes_reshuffled  # peocessed data, with equal number of docs per sentiment class, reshuffled
     │   ├── raw                                 # unprocessed data
-    ├── model                       # trained models
+    ├── models                                  # trained models, can be loaded for prediction through main.py
-    ├── results                     # results of feature engineering ├── src                         # project source code
+    ├── results                                 # results of feature engineering │   ├── best                                # top 10 results
+    │   ├── all                                 # all resutls
+    │   |   ├── data_                           # trained and tested on data in dataset/processed
+    │   |   ├── data_reshuffled                 # trained and tested on data in dataset/processed_reshuffled
+    │   |   ├── data_equal_classes_reshuffled   # trained and tested on data in dataset/processed_equal_classes_reshuffled
+    ├── src                                     # project source code
-    │   ├── baseline                # implementation of the baseline model: MaxEnt Classifier with BoW snd TfIdf
+    │   ├── baseline                            # implementation of the baseline models: MaxEnt classifier with BoW snd TfIdf
     │   ├── features                            # implementation of feature selection technique
     │   ├── model                               # implementation of feature engineering for MaxEnt classifier with POS
     │   ├── data                                # implementation of data processing functions
-    │   ├── main.py                 # all functions necessary for training the POS model are called from here └── requirements.txt            # all modules necessary to run scripts
+    │   ├── main.py                             # main script to train models and/or predict class labels
+    └── requirements.txt                        # modules necessary to run scripts

 ### Data